jkaninda/mysql-bkup/README.md

 - **Deployment Flexibility:**
     - Available as the [jkaninda/mysql-bkup](https://hub.docker.com/r/jkaninda/mysql-bkup) Docker image.
     - Deployable on **Docker**, **Docker Swarm**, and **Kubernetes**.
-    - Supports recurring backups of PostgreSQL databases when deployed:
+    - Supports recurring backups of MySQL databases when deployed:
         - On Docker for automated backup schedules.
         - As a **Job** or **CronJob** on Kubernetes.